nicholaschiasson/inglix/README.md

 <summary>Click to expand.</summary>

-You will remark when reading the tables below that there exist some exceptional cases in inglix, some cases contradicting the rules set up above.
+You will remark when reading the tables below that there exist some exceptional cases in ingLix, some cases contradicting the rules set up above.
 For example the long "o" vowel sound equivalent, or the "ng" sound, to name a couple.
+We will explain later how these cases and a few others impose some oddities into ingLix.

 You may be wondering now if this doesn't go against the primary objective of the writing system.
 You are right to wonder that.

-As it is the aim of inglix to strike a balance between covering as many pure phonemes as possible with single letters and remaining as straightforward and intuitive as possible to anybody with a knowledge of how English words can sound, cases such as these lean in favour of intuition, not _perfection_.
+As it is the aim of ingLix to strike a balance between covering as many pure phonemes as possible with single letters and remaining as straightforward and intuitive as possible to anybody with a knowledge of how English words can sound, cases such as these lean in favour of intuition, not _perfection_.

-Basically, inglix opts for slight optimizations, omitting arguably less useful letters which would normally be used to denote implicit or nearly "silent" phonemes.
+Basically, ingLix opts for slight optimizations, omitting arguably less useful letters which would normally be used to denote implicit or nearly "silent" phonemes.
 In cases like these, it should be virtually impossible for ambiguity to arise for the majority of English readers (at least, among those who share the Standard Canadian accent).

-See the [exceptions](#exceptions) section for a comprehensive explanation of each case which "breaks the rules" of inglix.
+See the [exceptions](#exceptions) section for a comprehensive explanation of each case which "breaks the rules" of ingLix.
 If we are doing things right, you shouldn't even immediately realize that these are exceptions at all, until we actually point them out.

 </details>